guedera/guedera/README.md

 # 👋 Hey, I'm Guedera!

 Welcome to my GitHub!
 I'm passionate about software development, AI, and robotics.
-Always learning, building, and sharing knowledge.
+Always building something!

 ## 🚀 About Me